guillaumepotier/gettext.js/README.md

 # gettext.js

-gettext.js is a lightweight yet complete and faithful GNU gettext port for node and the browser.
+gettext.js is a lightweight (3k minified!) yet complete and accurate GNU gettext port for node and the browser.
 Manage your i18n translations the right way in your javascript projects.

 ## Why another i18n javascript library?